 After leaving the Grid in circumstances on which I can make no comment, I chaired several smaller companies, which was great fun in the main.
 At the same time, I studied for an external divinity degree.
 It’s often said that theological and science degrees make people lose their faith.
 All I can say is that the hope and fear are still in me.
 The doubt’s there too.
 That’s what makes a story.

 I recall ploughing through C P Snow’s Strangers and Brothers series in my late teens.
 It raised issues of the differences between the two cultures of the arts and sciences but was really mainly about politics.
 Theology and physics are integral to this story.

-In the nearly seventy years of my life, I’ve seen the sorts of ups and downs suffered by the characters but they and the storyline are entirely fictitious.
+In the seventy-two years of my life, I’ve seen the sorts of ups and downs suffered by the characters but they and the storyline are entirely fictitious.
 It’s a family saga, and in my life I’ve been blessed in that.
 I hope you enjoy the novel.
 Please let me know what you think using the links to Facebook or Twitter.
-Please post a review to Amazon or Goodreads if you feel so moved.
+Post a review to Amazon or Goodreads if you feel so moved.